PacktPublishing/Interactive-Dashboards-and-Data-Apps-with-Plotly-and-Dash/README.md

 You will need a system with a good internet connection and an AWS account.

-We also provide a PDF file that has color images of the screenshots/diagrams used in this book. [https://static.packt-cdn.com/downloads/9781800568914_ColorImages.pdf](Graphics Bundle Link).
+We also provide a PDF file that has color images of the screenshots/diagrams used in this book. [https://static.packt-cdn.com/downloads/9781800568914_ColorImages.pdf] (Graphics Bundle Link).

 ## Code in Action